-3. As the St Kilda Film Festival is Academy accredited, all films submitted must be no longer than 40 minutes, inclusive of credits.
+3. Films submitted must be no longer than 30 minutes, inclusive of credits.

-4. If selected for screening the Festival requires the film to not be publicly available on the internet.
+4. If selected for screening, the Festival insists the film is not publicly available on the internet.

 5. The producer grants St Kilda Film Festival the rights to:

-(a) Exhibit the film in the St Kilda Film Festival and any subsequent tour
+(a) Exhibit the film in the St Kilda Film Festival and to be considered as part of the festival regional tour

 6. The producer warrants to the St Kilda Film Festival that they have obtained all the necessary permissions to enter this film and that the film does not infringe the rights, including copyright, of any third party.
-This includes use of music and literary material (i.e. if your film is based on a novel or poem).
+This includes use of music and literary material.

 7. All productions screened at 2019 St Kilda Film Festival must have been completed within 2 years of the entry closing date.

 8. Entries cannot be withdrawn after Thursday 14 March 2019.
 By submitting your film to the St Kilda Film Festival for consideration, you acknowledge this condition of entry and waive your right to withdraw your film from the Festival after this date.